-- i) Kent Street and Station Street Off Street Car Parks Renewal of Licence Agreements - approved the renewal of licence agreements for Council operated off street car parks at Kent Street and Station Street; - ii) Corporation Street Off Street Car Park Renewal of Licence Agreement approved the renewal of a licence agreement with the Department for Infrastructure for the off street car park at Corporation Street.
+- Kent Street and Station Street Off Street Car Parks Renewal of Licence Agreements - approved the renewal of licence agreements for Council operated off street car parks at Kent Street and Station Street; - ii) Corporation Street Off Street Car Park Renewal of Licence Agreement iii) Parkgate Avenue Off Street Car Park - New Licence Agreement approved a new licence with the Directors of Argento Contemporary Jewellery Ltd for a right to pass and repass across Parkgate Avenue Car Park.

+- approved the renewal of a licence agreement with the Department for Infrastructure for the off street car park at Corporation Street.